learningequality/kolibri/docs/dev/frontend.rst

   This section is mostly relevant if you are creating a new app or plugin.
 If you are just creating new components, you don't need to do this.

 A Kolibri Module is initially defined in Python by sub-classing the ``WebpackBundleHook`` class (in ``kolibri.core.webpack.hooks``).
-The hook defines the JS entry point file where the ``KolibriModule`` subclass is instantiated, and where events and callbacks on the module are registered.
+The hook defines the JS entry point (conventionally called *app.js*) where the ``KolibriModule`` subclass is instantiated, and where events and callbacks on the module are registered.
 These are defined in the ``events`` and ``once`` properties.
 Each defines key-value pairs of the name of an event, and the name of the method on the ``KolibriModule`` object.
 When these events are triggered on the Kolibri core JavaScript app, these callbacks will be called.
 (If the ``KolibriModule`` is registered for asynchronous loading, the Kolibri Module will first be loaded, and then the callbacks called when it is ready.
 See :doc:`asset_loading` for more information.)

 All apps should extend the ``KolibriModule`` class found in `kolibri/core/assets/src/kolibri_module.js`.

 The ``ready`` method will be automatically executed once the Module is loaded and registered with the Kolibri Core App.
-By convention, JavaScript is injected into the served HTML *after* the ``<app-root>`` tag, meaning that this tag should be available when the ``ready`` method is called, and the root component can be mounted here.
+By convention, JavaScript is injected into the served HTML *after* the ``<app-root>`` tag, meaning that this tag should be available when the ``ready`` method is called, and the root component (conventionally in *app-root.vue*) can be mounted here.

 Shared Core Functionality